Lotte's Haruya Tanaka "It was a year of great gains," but "the issues have become clear," and next season he wants to pitch every six days.

 Regarding next season, he said, "I want to pitch every six days, and I want to maintain a rotation with six days between starts all year, so I'll look into training and recovery."
 He continued, "It's about fulfilling my role, and I want to pitch in a way that helps the team win, and increase the probability of victory by even 1%, so to do that I think the role of a starter is to allow fewer runs, pitch longer inning, and hand the ball over to reliever, so I want to increase the number of HQS."

-Next season, I plan to remain in the starting rotation throughout the season, reach the required innings pitched, achieve double-digit win, and contribute to the team's win from this season onwards.
+Next season, I intend to maintain my place in the starting rotation throughout the season, reach the required innings pitched, achieve double-digit win, and contribute to the team's win from this season onward.

 Interview and text by Yuta Iwashita